New Zealand royal honours system

 The New Zealand royal honours system, a system of orders, decorations and medals, recognises achievements of, or service by, New Zealanders or others in connection with New Zealand.
 Until 1975, New Zealand used the British honours system.
-Since then the country has introduced a number of uniquely New Zealand honours, and As of 2021, only the dynastic British honours continue in active use in New Zealand, with the exception of the Order of the Companions of Honour, to which Dame Kiri Te Kanawa, a New Zealand soprano, was appointed in 2018.
+Since then, the country has introduced a number of uniquely New Zealand honours, and As of 2021, only the dynastic British honours continue in active use in New Zealand, with the exception of the Order of the Companions of Honour, to which Dame Kiri Te Kanawa, a New Zealand soprano, was appointed in 2018.

 The New Zealand royal honours comprise the Order of New Zealand, the New Zealand Order of Merit, the King's Service Order, King's Service Medal, New Zealand bravery awards, New Zealand gallantry awards, the New Zealand Distinguished Service Decoration and the New Zealand Antarctic Medal.

 The monarch of New Zealand awards honours on ministerial advice.
 However, certain awards remain in the exclusive gift of the monarch.

 The Honours Unit of the Department of the Prime Minister and Cabinet administers the New Zealand honours system.

 History

 Since the beginning of settlement in the mid-nineteenth century, British honours were awarded in New Zealand.
 In 1848, Governor George Grey received the first honour granted to a New Zealand resident, becoming a Knight Commander of the Order of the Bath.
 For more than a hundred years the British honours system was used for New Zealand.
 In appropriate cases, this included peerages and baronetcies.

 Bernard Freyberg, although not born in New Zealand and resident outside New Zealand for a considerable portion of his life, had significant connections with New Zealand, and was ennobled while serving as governor-general of New Zealand in 1951.
-The current bearer of the title, Valerian Freyberg, 3rd Baron Freyberg, is based in the United Kingdom and is one of the 92 hereditary peers elected to sit in the House of Lords.
+The current bearer of the title, Valerian Freyberg, 3rd Baron Freyberg, is based in the United Kingdom and was one of the 92 hereditary peers elected to sit in the House of Lords until the remaining hereditary seats were abolished.

 Arthur Porritt, a New Zealand-born physician, surgeon, statesman and athlete, became a baronet in 1963 and was appointed governor-general of New Zealand in 1967 (the first person born in New Zealand to serve in this post), serving until 1972.
 He moved to live in England upon the expiry of his term as governor-general, and was later ennobled in 1973.
 Porritt was resident in England at the time he was made a baronet and at the time he received his peerage.
 His son, Jonathon Porritt, is a resident of England and is entitled to register his claim to his father's baronetcy (but not to his peerage, since it was a life peerage).
 He has so far declined to do so.